stephen-bunn/cookiecutter-python-poetry-project/{{ cookiecutter.project_slug }}/docs/source/getting-started.rst

 ===============

 | **Welcome to {{ cookiecutter.title }}!**
-| This page should hopefully provide you with enough information to get you started defining, serializing, and validating config instances.
+| This page should hopefully provide you with enough information to get you started using {{ cookiecutter.title }}.

 Installation and Setup
 ======================